-“What is a summer Friday and why is no one picking up their phone?”
+“What is a ‘summer Friday’ and why is no one picking up their phone?”

 “They’re inefficient and we’re spending too much time fixing their mistakes.”

-These are common challenges we hear when training global managers from Fortune 500 companies.
+These are common challenges we hear when training global managers at Fortune 500 companies.
 They are the same complaints I heard when I worked at a multinational manufacturing company where I interacted with executives at the corporate office in New York City, engaged with engineers in the New England R&D centers, and audited the factory floors in China.
 Working in these diverse settings, I gained a unique perspective on the “us vs. them” dilemma.

 Your standards and processes for work excellence were created through your specific cultural lens.
 They reflect your environment and a set of values from your culture.
 Although it makes complete sense to you in your context, it may not work well for another culture with a different set of values and beliefs.

 In the United States, we tend to have an egalitarian view of the workplace.
 We feel comfortable contacting those several levels below or above our title as long as there is a good reason and it’s an efficient way to get things done.
-In Asia, employees tend to have a hierarchical view and employees strictly follow the chain of command.
+In Asia, employees tend to have a hierarchical view and strictly follow the chain of command.
 So if an American executive reaches out to a lower-level employee in the Asia office, the employee may not respond because the difference in level is too high.
-When forced to respond, the employee in Asia will likely copy his manager and other appropriate parties so they are in the loop on the matter.
+When forced to respond, the employee in Asia likely will copy his manager and other appropriate parties so they are in the loop on the matter.

 The American executive doesn’t understand why the employee in Asia would involve so many people for something the two of them can manage.
-The employee in Asia along with his manager can’t understand why the American executive didn’t respect his peer in Asia and go through the proper channel.
+The employee in Asia, along with his manager, can’t understand why the American executive didn’t respect his peer in Asia and go through the proper channel.
 This type of misunderstanding happens all the time.

 When you use your standards, which work well in your environment, to judge someone else’s action in another context, your judgment can be unfair and unhelpful.